Is Your Boiler Losing Pressure? Here are 6 Common Causes and Fixes

 There are many reasons behind a boiler losing pressure.
 They can range from a faulty pressure relief valve, recently bled radiators, a problem in the expansion vessel, to a huge leak in the actual pipework.
 You can easily diagnose such issues and some of them you can fix by yourself.

 1. Boiler leak

 One of the most common reasons for a boiler to lose pressure is an actual leak in the appliance.
 Boilers have many weak points – the automatic air vents, the washers, the rings joints, even the diverter valves, and heat exchangers can get damaged.
 When a big leak occurs, you won’t miss it – your boiler will drip out of the bottom.
 Smaller, internal leaks aren’t so noticeable, because the water frequently ends up dripping on another surface.

 A boiler leak is not a minor issue that you can fix with some duct tape.
-If you notice a puddle of water underneath the appliance, your best option is to call a professional heating engineer to inspect it.
+If you notice a puddle of water underneath the appliance, your best option is to call a registered gas engineer to inspect it.
 The cost of the repair will highly depend on the type of damage, however, it’s always better to pay for a replacement part, than for a brand new boiler.
 And no – you can’t leave it dripping – the issue won’t magically disappear by itself.

 2. A leak in the system

 If you suspect that you have a leak in your pipework, you’ll need to do some investigative work.
 Start tracing the pipes in your property to locate the issue.
 We recommend looking around the joints and bends as they are the weakest parts of the system.
 Similarly to a leaking boiler, you are looking for a small puddle of water.